TL-X-org/TL-V_Projects/README.md

 ## Community Platform

 Just as GitHub builds a community of open-source developers and [Scratch](https://scratch.mit.edu/) fosters interest in software development in a younger audience, this project aims to build momentum for open-source hardware.
 Similar efforts include [OpenCores](http://opencores.org/) and [LibreCores](https://www.librecores.org/).
 This project could be a collaboration or integration with those platforms or a project of its own.
-Specifically, this project aims to integrate seamlessly with the Makerchip IDE.
+Specifically, this project aims to integrate seamlessly with the Makerchip IDE for a community of Makerchip users.

 Features would include:
   - Project/IP cataloging: